 Online security

-Because in-app purchases are conducted through a mobile device, unauthorized purchases can result in security issues, especially if the username and password used in the app are not strong enough, or if credit card information is not stored in the app in a secure manner.
+Because in-app purchases are conducted through a mobile device, unauthorized purchases can result in security issues, especially if the username and password used in the app are not strong enough, or if credit card information is not securely stored in the app.
 Most apps email a receipt to users after a purchase is made to allow a fraudulent purchase to be stopped if necessary.

-Surprising or not, there are no overarching guidelines for in-app purchases.
-But the fact that many children have access to smartphones means that regulators have started taking a keen interest in-app purchasing.
+Surprisingly, there are no overarching guidelines for in-app purchases.
+However, the fact that many children have access to smartphones means that regulators have started taking a keen interest in IAPs.
 Many of the optimization schemes in apps offering IAPs can result in children making in-app purchases without their parents’ consent.

-Parents and regulators alike have noticed that the optimization of ads about IAPs appears to target children in particular.
-Advertising in a way designed to take advantage of children for a profit tends to be frowned upon but it is governed more by ethics and codes than specific regulations or laws though the situation varies from country to country.
+Parents and regulators alike have noticed that the optimization of some ads about IAPs appears to target children in particular.
+Advertising in a way designed to take advantage of children for profit tends to be frowned upon, but the IAP advertising space is governed more by ethics rather than specific laws, though the situation varies from country to country.

 Profits require a large user base